 Candidates may apply for the Preliminary Credential upon successful completion of all above criteria.
-The Preliminary Credential, valid for five years and nonrenewable, includes CPR, "Community," "Level B," or "Level C" current certification (includes instruction on infants, children, and adults).
+The Preliminary Credential, valid for five years and nonrenewable, requires CPR.
+Contact the Credential Analysts' Department for application materials.

 Candidates must apply directly through their school districts after participating in an Induction Program according to 2042 CCTC standards.
 Please contact the Department of Teacher Education concerning how to apply if teaching in a private school.